Functional Data Representation with Merge Trees: Discussion

 The effectiveness of the simple pipeline proposed in the case study does motivate further research in order to deal with more complicated scenarios including multivariate functional data in which a vector of functions defined on the same domain could be summarized via a topological representation.
-Similarly, statistical tools to better interpret population of trees should be studied and developed, starting for instance from the brief discussion carried out in \Cref{sec:reading_trees}.
-This would open up the door for more refined statistical procedures like testing or uncertainty quantification, which are very hard to deal with in general metric spaces.
+Similarly, statistical tools to better interpret population of trees should be studied and developed.
+The existence of Frechét means in the space of merge trees \citep{pegoraro2024finitely} may lead to extensions of the frameworks found in \cite{bhattacharjee2023geodesic, dubey2022modeling}, which however would need to replace the uniqueness of geodesics and Frechét means assumptions either with some locality assumption, that is, fixing some particular open sets, or with some more general idea to ensure well-posedness of definitions and the needed statistical theory.
+Note that linearizing the space of trees via classical graph embeddings, like the laplacian one \citep{zhou2022network}, cannot be done it would lack the desired stability properties.
+Still, developing such tools would open up the door for more refined statistical procedures like testing or uncertainty quantification, which are very hard to deal with in general metric spaces.
 On top of that, optimizing the numeric and computational aspects of the tree-based tools that we introduced would surely make them more viable in applications.